wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-contracts.md

     This ensures that the transaction includes enough funds to cover the gas fees for the cross-chain message.

-5. Send a Message

-    With everything set up, the message is sent using the `sendMessage` function:
+5. **Send a message** - with everything set up, the message is sent using the `sendMessage` function:

     ```javascript
     --8<-- "code/tutorials/messaging/cross-chain-contracts/snippet-3.js:65:72"